dnadoba/MIDIKit/README.md

 }
 ```

-You can also connect automatically to your first available MIDI Session on your network:
+You can also connect automatically to your first available MIDI Network Session on your network:

 ```
 let midiClient = MIDIClient(name: "My Client")